The Mercedes-Benz Concept EQA demonstrates how the EQ strategy can be introduced to the compact class.

-Advanced Sensual Purity
+Design: Advanced Sensual Purity

 At the same time, the Concept EQA is another example of the logical evolution of the Sensual Purity design idiom: sharp edges and lines have been significantly reduced.
 One example of the new electric aesthetic is the light technology which features laser fibres.
 Here a laser-activated medium is embedded in the centre of a fibre-optic cable.
 The eye-catching spiral-shaped light signet underlines the electric concept, its design evoking the copper windings of an electric motor and the animation visualising electrical impulses.